The Iron Age - 700BC-500AD

 lives in various different ways - from calming storms to working

 water - particularly springs, pools or lochs.
-Throughout the British
+In Orkney, as well as throughout the British

 of water, presumably as offerings of some sort.